AlexSpradling/Home-Price-Prediction-in-Ames-IA/README.md

 ### Problem Statement

-NOTE: The scenario is for fun.
-The data science is for real!

-Our client, Wolliz, a burgeoning tech real-estate startup, desires to break into the real-estate marketplace.
-In an effort to differentiate their product, they hope to provide high-precision home price prediction to their users from a minimum number of data points.
 Using the myriad features available in the Ames, IA dataset as a laboratory, we look to identify correlative factors to home sales price and build a robust Hedonic price regression model that will generalize to unseen real estate data.

 ### Summary